 An Aquarist Keeps the Fish from Floating

-“Aquarist” is not a term you hear every day.
-Not to be confusedwith “marine biologist,” an aquarist cares for marine life that is kept in captivity.
-They keep fish habitats clean and healthy and all equipment running smoothly.
+“Aquarist” is not a term you hear every day, but it refers to a person who takes care of marine life in captivity.
+An aquarium technician salary makes it a career worth considering.
+Not to be confused with “marine biologist,” an aquarist keeps fish habitats clean and healthy and all equipment running smoothly.
 For anyone who loves the beauty and diversity of marine life, becoming an aquarist is a great career choice.

 An aquarist requires a broad range of skills and knowledge:

 - Aquarium set-up